Forts of Vincennes, Indiana: Fort Sackville

 British Lt.
 John Ramsey came to Vincennes in 1766.
 He took a census of the settlement, built up the fort, and renamed it Fort Sackville in honor of Lord George Sackville.
 The population around the fort grew quickly in the years that followed.
 A unique culture developed of regional Native Americans, ethnic French and British farmers, craftsmen, and traders.
 The site of Ft.
 Sackville was near the present-day intersection of First and Main Streets in Vincennes.

-Following the French and Indian War (as the North American front was known in that continent), the British and colonial governments could not afford the cost of maintaining frontier posts.
+Following the Seven Years' War, known in the United States as the 'French and Indian War' the British and colonial governments could not afford the cost of maintaining frontier posts.
 They did not station troops in the Wabash Valley at all for a decade following the conflict.
 Fort Vincennes fell into disrepair, and the government ordered Vincennes to be evacuated due to ongoing lawlessness.
 The residents united and proved to the British authorities that they were permanent residents, not illegal squatters.

 British neglect came to an end on June 2, 1774, when the British Parliament passed the Quebec Act, which enlarged the boundaries of the Province of Quebec to include the Ohio Country and Illinois Country.
 It reached to the Appalachian Mountains on the east, south to the Ohio River, west to the Mississippi River and north to the southern boundary of the Hudson's Bay Company-owned region of Rupert's Land.
 Lieutenant Governor Edward Abbott was sent to Vincennes without troops.
 Making the best of it, he rebuilt Fort Sackville.
 Abbott soon resigned, citing lack of support from the Crown.

 In July 1778, Father Pierre Gibault arrived with news of the alliance between France and the newly declared United States.
 The Canadien residents took control of the unoccupied Fort Sackville, and Colonel George Rogers Clark sent Captain Leonard Helm to command the post.
 In December, a British force consisting of men from the 8th Regiment of Foot and the Detroit Militia under Lieutenant-Governor Henry Hamilton, based at Fort Detroit, retook Fort Sackville, and made Captain Helm a prisoner.